 Psoriasis is a skin condition that causes patches of skin redness and flaking.
 Psoriasis is an autoimm"...

-(see also boxed CONTRAINDICATIONS AND WARNINGS)
+(See also BOXED CONTRAINDICATIONS AND WARNINGS.)

-Elevations of AST (SGOT), ALT (SGPT), GGT (GGTP) or LDH have occurred in approximately 1 in 3 patients treated with Soriatane.
-Of the 525 patients treated in clinical trials in the US, treatment was discontinued in 20 (3.8%) due to elevated liver function test results.
-If hepatotoxicity is suspected during treatment with Soriatane, the drug should be discontinued and the etiology further investigated.
+Elevations of AST (SGOT), ALT (SGPT), GGT (GGTP), or LDH have occurred in approximately 1 in 3 subjects treated with SORIATANE.
+Of the 525 subjects treated in clinical trials in the US, treatment was discontinued in 20 (3.8%) due to elevated liver function test results.
+If hepatotoxicity is suspected during treatment with SORIATANE, the drug should be discontinued and the etiology further investigated.

 Lipids and Possible Cardiovascular Effects

-The eyes and vision of 329 patients treated with Soriatane were examined by ophthalmologists.
-The findings included dry eyes (23%), irritation of eyes (9%) and brow and lash loss (5%).
-The following were reported in less than 5% of patients: Bell's Palsy, blepharitis and/or crusting of lids, blurred vision, conjunctivitis, corneal epithelial abnormality, cortical cataract, decreased night vision, diplopia, itchy eyes or eyelids, nuclear cataract, pannus, papilledema, photophobia, posterior subcapsular cataract, recurrent sties and subepithelial corneal lesions.
+The eyes and vision of 329 subjects treated with SORIATANE were examined by ophthalmologists.
+The findings included dry eyes (23%), irritation of eyes (9%), and brow and lash loss (5%).
+The following were reported in less than 5% of subjects: Bell's palsy, blepharitis and/or crusting of lids, blurred vision, conjunctivitis, corneal epithelial abnormality, cortical cataract, decreased night vision, diplopia, itchy eyes or eyelids, nuclear cataract, pannus, papilledema, photophobia, posterior subcapsular cataract, recurrent sties, and subepithelial corneal lesions.

 A description of the Do Your P.A.R.T. materials is provided below.
 The main goals of the materials are to explain the program requirements, to reinforce the educational messages, and to assess program effectiveness.

 - The Do Your P.A.R.T.
 Patient Brochure: information on the program requirements, risks of acitretin, and the types of contraceptive methods